Why I do what I do

 I was born in 1963 in Watford, living in Garston.
 I attended Meridan Junior School (now demolished) for my education.

-When I was 10 years old, my family and me moved to Cornwall.
-Because the piano didn’t fit in the removal van, it had to be left behind.
-I really missed it.
-All the friends I knew I had to leave behind; and, with difficulty, I met and made some new ones.
-The accent was quite hard to understand at first.
-There are a large number of different local accents used in various areas.
+When I was 10 years old, my family and me moved to the Westcountry.
+Unfortunately, because the piano didn’t fit in the removal van, it had to be left behind!
+I really missed it!
+Also, all my school friends I knew, I had to leave behind.
+Gradually, and with some difficulty, I met, and made some new ones.
+Initially, I found the accent quite hard to understand, at first.
+As I got used to the lingo, things became much easier.
+There were a large number of different local accents used in various areas.

 I was very much something of a loner.
-I didn’t make or have many friends because I was very introverted.
+I didn’t make or have many friends, because I was, and still am, very introverted.
 I was quiet, anxious and very sensitive.
 This didn’t fit well with most of the cliques in school and they frequently branded me something of a weirdo.
 I also had a habit of talking to myself, which also seemed to upset them.

 I was just being a normal child, in his own, fascinating little world of observations and learning.
 I think the problems from other kids was their own lack of understanding.
 Those few friends I did make were very supportive and genuine, and have remained lifelong friends, whereas many others have not.